Controlling and granting database access to SQL Database and SQL Data Warehouse

-- These accounts do not enter the
+- Do not enter the

 masterdatabase as the

-dbouser and they have limited permissions in master.
+dbouser, and have limited permissions in master.

 sysadminfixed server role, which is not available in SQL database.

-- These accounts can view the
+- Can view the

 Configuring the firewall

 When the server-level firewall is configured for an individual IP address or range, the SQL server admin and the Azure Active Directory admin can connect to the master database and all the user databases.
 The initial server-level firewall can be configured through the Azure portal, using PowerShell or using the REST API.
-Once a connection is made, additional server-level firewall rules can also be configured by using Transact-SQL.
+Once a connection is made, additional server-level IP firewall rules can also be configured by using Transact-SQL.